 What is the Average Settlement Amount in a Pedestrian Accident Case?

 Injuries in a pedestrian accident are almost inevitable.
 Cars are much heavier than our body which is why most pedestrian accidents result in significant injuries.
 The severity of the injuries can depend on many factors, such as speed or angle of impact.
 Very few pedestrians escape from such an accident without any damage.
-But what matters is how long will it take for them to get compensation, which is where a pedestrian accident attorney comes in.
+But what matters is how long it will take for them to get compensation, which is where a pedestrian accident attorney comes in.